Common Back and Spine Injuries After an Accident

 Motorcycle Accident Fatality, Morgantown, WV

-James Butler of Morgantown, WV was killed on Tuesday, September 20, 2011 when the motorcycle he was riding collided with an SUV making a left turn.
+Motorcycle with flamesA Morgantown, WV man was killed on Tuesday, September 20, 2011 when the motorcycle he was riding collided with an SUV making a left turn.
 Monongalia County Sheriff’s Deputy M.D.
 Stemple said the investigation is ongoing, but speed may have been a factor.

 According to the U.S. National Highway Traffic Safety Administration(NHTSA), in 2006, motorcyclists’ risk of a fatal crash was 35 times greater than a passenger car.
 In 2007, 5,154 motorcyclists were killed – 38 of them in West Virginia.
 The most frequent impact scenario - forty percent (40%) of the crashes - involved the other vehicle turning left in front of the oncoming motorcycle while the motorcycle was going straight, passing, or overtaking the vehicle.